iotaledger/goshimmer/docs/tutorials/send_transaction.md

 To create a transaction, firstly we need to be in possession of tokens.
 We can receive them from other network users or request them from the faucet.
 For more details on how to request funds, see [this](./request_funds.md) tutorial.

 ## Preparing transaction
-A transaction is build from two main parts: a transaction essence, and an unlock block.
-The transaction essence contains all crucial information on how many and where the funds should be sent.
-The unlock block makes sure that only the owner of the destination address will be able to spend outputs of this transaction.
+A transaction is built from two parts: a transaction essence, and the unlock blocks.
+The transaction essence contains, among other information, the amount, the origin and where the funds should be sent.
+The unlock block makes sure that only the owner of the funds being transferred is allowed to successfully perform this transaction.

 ### Seed
-In order to send funds we need to have private key that can unlock our funds.
+In order to send funds we need to have a private key that can be used to prove that we own the funds and consequently unlock them.
 If you want to use an existing seed from one of your wallets, just use the backup seed showed during a wallet creation.
-With this, we can decode the string with `base58` library and create the `seed.Seed` instance.
-That will allow us to retrieve wallet addresses (`mySeed.Address()`) and their corresponding private and public keys (`mySeed.KeyPair()`).
+With this, we can decode the string with the `base58` library and create the `seed.Seed` instance.
+That will allow us to retrieve the wallet addresses (`mySeed.Address()`) and the corresponding private and public keys (`mySeed.KeyPair()`).
 ```Go
 seedBytes, _ := base58.Decode("BoDjAh57RApeqCnoGnHXBHj6wPwmnn5hwxToKX5PfFg7") // ignoring error
 mySeed := walletseed.NewSeed(seedBytes)